Inverness and other attractions steeped in history

 The Castle, originally built in the thirteenth century and rebuilt several times, represents Scotland’s very essence, so much so that it was chosen as a set for many films (from the James Bond’s series to Highlander).

-Despite the very intense flux of tourists, the one-hour tour inside the castle is totally enjoyable (you can neither bring with you large bags nor take pictures; the premises are unsuitable for the motor impaired).
+Despite the very intense flux of tourists, the visit of one hour inside the castle is totally enjoyable (you can neither bring with you large bags nor take pictures; the premises are unsuitable for the motor impaired).

 Retrace your steps to Loch Ness (one hour drive).